chris-backes/weather-dashboard/README.md

 ##### Local Storage

-Local Sotrage is accessed in two instances.
-In the first, the applicaiton grabs stored data, and displays tht data in the buttons below the search bar to pull up recent results.
+Local Storage is accessed in two instances.
+In the first, the applicaiton grabs stored data to bedisplayed in the buttons below the search bar to pull up recent results.

-In the second instance, any time a search is performed, the applciaiton accesses local storage and adds the item if the item is not already there.
+In the second instance, any time a search is performed, the application accesses local storage and adds the item if the item is not already there.
 A maximum of 8 items is stored.

 ##### Fetch requests